-Each May, the United States celebrates Asian American and Pacific Islander (AAPI) Heritage Month, also known as Asian Pacific American Heritage Month, to honor the many Asian Pacific Americans and their contributions to our country’s rich history.
-This May and beyond, VIDA is proud to recognize and highlight the entire AAPI community!
+Each May, the United States celebrates Asian American Pacific Islander (AAPI) Heritage Month to honor the many Asian Pacific Americans and their contributions to our culture.

 AAPI encompasses heritages across Asia and the Pacific Islands.
 In 1997, The United States began recognizing these racial groups individually to further acknowledge and appreciate the ethnic backgrounds that comprise Americans.
-Today, Asian Americans have origins from Eastern, South Central, Southeastern, and Western Asia.
+Today, Asian Americans have origins in Eastern, South Central, Southeastern, and Western Asia.
 Pacific Islanders have origins from

-Congress established AAPI Heritage Month in May to recognize the arrival of the first Japanese immigrants to the United States on May 7, 1843 and the completion of the transcontinental railroad on May 10, 1869.
+Congress established AAPI Heritage Month in May to recognize the arrival of the first Japanese immigrants to the United States on May 7, 1843, and the completion of the transcontinental railroad on May 10, 1869.
 The majority of workers who laid the tracks for our nation’s railroad were Chinese Immigrants.

-This May, there are many different things we can do to celebrate AAPI heritage.
+This May and beyond, VIDA is proud to recognize and highlight the entire AAPI community!
 As one of the fastest-growing demographics in America, there is a breadth of information to learn about AAPI culture.

 - Read about different community histories, folklore, and traditions.